Omega Cal.285 18ct Pink Gold 1949 38mm

 The movement is correctly signed ‘Omega’, ‘Swiss’ and ‘Seventeen 17 Jewels’, and carries the Calibre 285, along with the serial number 11733306 which dates this watch to 1949.

-Pink gold watches from the 1940s are rare, as far fewer were produced.
+Pink gold watches from the 1940s are rare, as far fewer were produced in this period.
 The case is of obvious high quality and sophistication and is of a two-piece construction with a press-fit case-back which is of full thickness and has never been engraved.
 This is tight-fitting and presses down with a pleasing and reassuring pop.
 The case profile and overall design carry a good deal of 1940s/’50s style with beautifully styled lugs.

 The watch has been very well cared for and after a close inspection has simply required a careful clean and a gentle hand-polish to bring it back to its current excellent condition.

 The case-back is of full thickness and has never been inscribed.
-Inside the case, all is as expected with the serial number 11821476.
-It also carries the Geneve Swiss 18ct gold hallmarks.
+Inside the case, all is as expected with the serial number 11821476 and Geneva Swiss 18ct hallmarks.

 As ever, our standard advice applies: Vintage watches should be kept clean and dry at all times.

 The watch is fitted with a high quality brown crocodile strap and Omega pink gold-plated buckle which we feel suits the watch perfectly.
 However, if a different colour or different style of strap is preferred, please let us know and we will do our best to provide your choice, free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin and can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of straps if you wish here.